sholcomb1778/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

   ![alt text](images/wildfly-console.png)

-## Troubleshoot
+## Troubleshooting

-This section is to give you a idea on troubleshooting the issues that might face when you deploy this template.
-If the parameter criteria are not fulfilled(like the Admin Password criteria) or if any parameter that are mandatory are not filled in the parameters section then the deployment will not start.
-Also make sure that you accept the terms and condition mentioned before you click on Purchase.
-Once the deployment starts you can clearly see the resources getting deployed on the deployment page and if any deployment fails you can see which of the resources failed and check the deployment failure message for more details.
-If your deployment fails due to the script extension, you can see that the VM is already deployed so please login to the VM to check the logs for more troubleshooting.
+This section provides guidance on issues you may run into when deploying this template.
+If any of parameter criteria is not fulfilled (ex.- the Admin Password criteria) or if any mandatory parameters are not provided in the parameters section, then the deployment will not start.
+Also ensure that you accept the Terms and Conditions mentioned before you click on Purchase.
+Once the deployment starts the resources being deployed will be visible on the deployment page and in the case of any deployment failure a more detailed failure message is available.
+If your deployment fails due to the script extension, you will see that the VM is already deployed so please login to the VM to check the logs for further troubleshooting.
 The logs are stored in the file wildfly.install.log in path /var/lib/waagent/custom-script/download/0.
-This log file give you a clear message on why the script failed and exited.
-So you can use this log file to detect errors and troubleshoot them.
-Please run the following commands to check the logs once you login to the VM.
+This log file gives you a clear message on why the script failed and exited.
+Use these logs to detect and correct errors.
+Run the following commands to check the logs once you login to the VM.

 - Switch to Root user to avoid permission issues